diazelena325/contactform/devPost.md

 	method='POST'>
 ```

+2. **Implementing the handleSubmit Function:**

-The handle submit function will get the values from the emailform state and saved to a json that will be submitted to the backend, it will have the following:
+The handleSubmit function orchestrates the entire email sending process.
+It extracts data from the form, initiates a POST request to the backend, and handles response messages accordingly:
-Make a POST request from React to the Node.js backend
-Pass email and message data as JSON in the request body
-Handle response messages (success or error) in React that will be saved to the result state

 ```
 const handleSubmit = async (e) => {